There are many ways to find the right service for you.

 - The Office for the Ageing's Senior Card Unit has issued all South Australian seniors with a Seniors card which also doubles as a metrocard.

 When you buy a metrocard you can use your card immediately.
+You can register your card at an InfoCentre.

 To register and protect your card you will need to wait 24 hours before you can protect your card online.